vlkv/hackernoon_article_1/README.md

 }
 ```

-The `newWasmInstance` does all the initialization needed according to the Wasmtime [Getting started documentation](https://docs.wasmtime.dev/lang-go.html#getting-started-and-simple-example) and returns references to the Wasm VM instance as well as it's store and linear memory.
+The `newWasmInstance` does all the initialization needed according to the Wasmtime [Getting started documentation](https://docs.wasmtime.dev/lang-go.html#getting-started-and-simple-example) and returns references to the Wasm VM instance as well as to it's store and linear memory.

 Next, we get references to the three exported guest function objects that we will need:
 ```go